Peter J. Francis

 The focus of my business right now is helping college and university students navigate through their essay writing difficulties.
 I don't write essays; I think that's just wrong.
 But I do fix grammar for people who have done their research and know what they want to say.
 Using "Track Changes" in MS Word, I show them every error so they can improve their writing skills.

 After more than 25 years in the print production business, I tend to leave design-heavy projects to people trained more thoroughly in graphic design.
 Getting the right person for the right job is key to spending your publishing dollar wisely.
 Check out my hints for saving money on desktop publishing.
 I prefer to be involved in projects where grammatical skills are the priority.
 Everyone has their main skill set and mine is getting the words right.
 It's common to see both printed and web material full of grammatical errors.
 I'm shocked to see a multi-thousand dollar ad campaign with terrible errors that damage the credibility of the business trying to promote itself.
-If you have a blog, I can proofread your blog post.
-All I ask is a link back or acknowledgement on social media.

 As the technical complexity of the world wide web increases, content creation is increasingly in the hands of technical competent but grammatically challenged techno-nerds.
 Why pay top dollar for design and production services to create web pages that have terrible grammatical errors?
 Stop the madness!
 Let me help you make your web pages grammatically perfect.